 The older B350 motherboard, however, would not be able to run the 5000 series processor by default despite having the supported socket.
 Instead, it will require a BIOS update.

-Hence, make sure you get a motherboard chipset that aligns well with the release date of the CPU.
-For instance, I will not advise you to go for for an older AMD B350 motherboard if you plan to get a 5000 series AMD CPU.
+Hence, ensure that you get a motherboard chipset that aligns well with the release date of the CPU.
+For instance, I will not advise using an older AMD B350 motherboard if you plan to get a 5000 series AMD CPU.

 Are There CPU Socket Adapters?